andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 }
 ```

-Also try to request the list of users with same user credentials of 'bruce.wayne@example.com / wayne'.
+Also, try to request the list of users with same user credentials of 'bruce.wayne@example.com / wayne'.

 Httpie: